Butler-Williams Scholars Program

-Application information for the Butler-Williams Scholars Program is made available in October.
-Applicants will be notified of acceptance within 60 days of the submission deadline in February.
+Application information for the Butler-Williams Scholars Program is made available each fall/winter.
+Applicants will be notified of acceptance within 60 days of the submission deadline in March.
 Generally, the application requirements include:

 - Statement of 150 words or less describing your objectives in attending the Butler-Williams Scholars Program.